Summary: This hike circles around the top of Doe Mountain

 Description: The hike is somewhat steep to get to the top of Doe Mountain.
 You’ll be hiking up switchbacks.
 As you approach the top, you’ll be passing through a narrow slot in the rocks, pay attention to where you came up by observing your location relative to the parking lot some 400 feet below.
 It can be hard to find the way back down as you hike around Doe Mountain for the great views.

 There are two ways to hike around Doe Mountain.
 The preferred way is to proceed straight across to the southern side of Doe Mountain and then proceed in a clockwise direction around and back to the trail down.
 The other way is to go to the left and skirt the outer edge of the mountain.
 There isn't a defined trail this way and you'll be bushwhacking a great deal of the time and possibly damaging the crust of the mountain.
 Make sure you are wearing hiking boots to protect your ankles form the cactus you’ll be stepping over.
 We attempted to fly some kites on our April 2011 hike.
-Here's the video of that hike (note: this is a 28 MB file so it may take a few minutes to load).
+Here's a link to a the video of that hike (http://youtu.be/5-BqdhmlzHs).

 Here are photos from our November 2008 hike:

 Here are photos from our April 2011 hike: